Home

 The arrangements are based mainly on the style of both the obverse dies and the reverse punches, together with the evidence from the few finds that have been reported.
 (The schemes presented here are my own but readers will realise that they draw on the ideas of many other writers in the field).
 Thus the early issues of the Ionia A mint (which may or may not be Ephesus**) generally have neat clean punches, while on the later issues of what probably is Ephesus the punches show a "rat's nest" design of crossed sticks; similarly early Ionia B (Miletus?) types used rough punches which produced a variety of crude, often ropey or stringy impressions; these transitioned (it seems) to streaky punches, and eventually to more carefully engraved geometric and figurative designs.
 Ionia E and G types show punches with semi-random granular or more formal hashed designs, usually, in the case of Ionia G, with some cross-like or other 4-part symmetry, and so on.
 Readers will no doubt also be familiar with the 4-part "mill-sail" design which is nearly universal on the punches of the Phokaic weight issues of northern Ionia (although not always so evidently, it should be noted, on the issues of Phokaia itself).

-To complete the picture the basic gold Croeseid types are included in the main chart, while the siglos of Darius is shown so as to confirm the transition to flattened reverses at Sardes that began under Croesus, and to emphasise the non-flattening of the earlier Croeseids.
+To complete the picture the basic gold Croeseid types are included in the main chart, while the siglos of Darius is shown so as to confirm the transition to flattened reverses at Sardes under (it seems) Croesus, and to emphasise the non-flattening of the earlier Croeseids.
 (It should be realised that this transition probably did not occur overnight but likely took some time; we may assume that initially only the lumpier flans would have been flattened, but eventually this became routine practice.
 Presumably this was also the case with the later issues of the electrum lion-head types of Weidauer Group XVI^).

 ** The actual origins of many of the types listed here are not known with certainty, so that mints are designated as Ionia A, Lydia B, and so on.
 Note that "Lydia" here means a mint controlled by Lydia which may or may not actually be in Lydia proper.